 There is a new kind of money that every nonprofit leader should understand and many should go out and raise.
 Capacity capital is the money that nonprofits so desperately need to build strong, effective, sustainable organizations that can create more social change.
 It is a one-time investment of money to add new technology, an evaluation system, a new revenue function – ultimately money to grow or strengthen the organization.

-Today I’m excited to release our newest step-by-step guide Creating a Capacity Capital Campaign which shows how to take the ideas in the Power of Capacity Capital E-book to create your own capacity capital campaign.
+Today I’m excited to release our newest step-by-step guide Launch a Capacity Capital Campaign which shows how to take the ideas in the Power of Capacity Capital book to create your own capacity capital campaign.
 This new guide shows you step-by-step how to plan for and launch a campaign to raise organization-building dollars.
 (You can see the other step-by-step guides, e-books, and other tools on the tools page of the website here).

 A nonprofit could use capacity capital in many ways, for example to: